 Also, remember never to drive or operate heavy machinery after consuming edibles.
 Though you might not “feel high” when you start driving, it’s impossible to know when an edible high will kick in and render you intoxicated.

 Lotions, salves, sprays, patches, and balms can be infused with cannabis to help treat skin inflammation, pain, itchiness, soreness, and other conditions.
 These products work by activating certain receptors in the skin with cannabinoids derived from marijuana, such as CBD topicals.
-Though they won’t get you high, topicals can bring relief to painful skin areas and even help with cramping and muscle soreness.
+Though they won’t get you high, topicals may bring relief to painful skin areas and possibly help with cramping and muscle soreness.
+As a reminder, our products are not intended to diagnose or treat any medical ailments.

-It’s impossible to have a lethal overdose on marijuana (as far as we know).
+It’s very unlikely to have a lethal overdose on marijuana.
 But that doesn’t mean you can’t get sick or seriously injured or die in an accident related to marijuana consumption.
 Here’s what you should know about using marijuana safely.

 Marijuana, edibles, and other cannabis products should be kept in airtight containers out of reach of children or pets.
 The law requires that marijuana products are sold in child-resistant containers.
 But it’s up to you to keep marijuana away from those who shouldn’t have it.